rohanstomar11/DataStructures-Algorithms-Python/README.md

 # DataStructures-Algorithms-Python

-Feel Free to Simplify the codes, But not oversimplify.
+Feel Free to Simplify the Codes, But do not Oversimplify.